-As the dialogue continued, FLOTUS touched on standing in her own truth and living out loud.
+Following the aforementioned, FLOTUS touched on standing in her own truth and living out loud.
 It is pivotal to personal and lasting success that people are true to themselves and others, in and out of season.
 FLOTUS is who she is unapologetically, and encourages others to be the same.
 She is joyful, let’s pain from the past go, and is hopeful for a better future.
 People often misinterpret communication, or the lack thereof, of others.
 In doing so, assumptions are made.
-Often times people overthink, fail to react, and try to fit in, just so they can feel like they have a place.
-The reality is you make your place when you daringly stand for what you know to be true and just.
+Often times people overthink, fail to act, and try to fit in, just so they can feel like they have a place.
+The reality is, you make your place when you daringly stand for what you know to be true and just.
 The issue is, not enough people have the patience to allow others to see what they are standing for.
 Therefore, most people fold and conform to a way that is not fit for the calling on their lives.
 In the last eight years, FLOTUS showed us what it means to be who you are with no apologies.
 Her lifestyle has empowered young women to do great things and spread the knowledge and wisdom that she has given to us.

-As a people we must reorient ourselves with our power.
-We must understand the effects our words have on others and the responsibility we have to those who are looking to us for their next step.
+As a people, we must reorient ourselves with our power.
+We must understand the effects our words have on others, and the responsibility we have to those who are looking to us for their next step.
 We must remember to always embrace the good, think positive thoughts, hope for the best, love in word and in deed, and dig deep to empower others to do the same.

 Thank you for taking the time to read, “#OprahandFLOTUS – Capturing the Legacy One Last Time”.
 If you enjoyed this article or it has moved you in any way, please consider supporting the Joseph and Evelyn Lowery Institute for Justice & Human Rights at www.loweryinstitute.org.
 Let us be the change!